Malek-Ou/Agentic-Ai-RAN-Troubleshooting/README.md

 ## Diagnostic Pipeline

 The diagnostic workflow is implemented as a LangGraph state graph with shared state.
-Two investigation modes are supported: `manual_query` (free-text NOC engineer input) and `ml_anomaly` (pre-structured metadata injected directly from the ML pipeline).
+Two investigation modes are supported: user query and `ml_anomaly` (pre-structured metadata injected directly from the ML pipeline).

 | Node | Component | Main Responsibility |
 |------|-----------|---------------------|